tbidne/pacer/README.md

 ## Convert

-The `convert` command converts quanities to different units.
+The `convert` command converts quantities to different units.

 ### Usage